Give the gift of cozy cashmere with 30% off at Naadam

 Affordable and cashmere don't often belong in the same sentence — unless you're talking about direct-to-consumer brand Naadam.
 And that's even more true right now, since Naadam is offering 30% off sitewide through December 19.

-Naadam's super soft cashmere is made from long, ethically sourced fibers, which prevent your sweater from pilling or wearing out.
-Plus, the company is dedicated to sustainable practices like using clean energy to power production facilities and avoiding harsh chemicals or bleaches, and a percentage of their profits goes toward protecting the Mongolian herders they work with.
+Naadam's super soft cashmere is made from long fibers, which prevent your sweater from pilling or wearing out.
+Plus, the cashmere is ethically sourced, and the company is dedicated to sustainable practices like using clean energy to power production facilities and avoiding harsh chemicals or bleaches.
+A percentage of the profits goes toward protecting the Mongolian herders Naadam works with.

 Your cashmere gifts are guaranteed to arrive by Christmas as long as you place your order by 1 p.m. on December 19.
 For more great deals, check out CNN Coupons.